arend-lang/site/src/documentation/tutorial/PartI/view.md

 # One more example of \case

-Let's consider one more example, demonstrating what we have just discussed:
+Let us consider one more example, demonstrating what we have just discussed:

 {%arend%}
 \func bar {A : \Type} (p q : A -> Bool) (a : A) (s : q a = not (p a))